lukaszklis/advent-of-code/README.md

 │   │   ├── solution.test.ts
 │   │   ├── README.md
 │   │   ├── input1.txt (not tracked in git)
+│   │   ├── input2.txt (not tracked in git)
+│   │   ├── expectation1.txt (not tracked in git)
-│   │   └── input2.txt (not tracked in git)
+│   │   └── expectation2.txt (not tracked in git)
 │   ├── day02/
 │   │   ├── solution.ts
 │   │   ├── solution.test.ts
 │   │   ├── README.md
 │   │   ├── input1.txt (not tracked in git)
+│   │   ├── input2.txt (not tracked in git)
+│   │   ├── expectation1.txt (not tracked in git)
-│   │   └── input2.txt (not tracked in git)
+│   │   └── expectation2.txt (not tracked in git)
 │   └── ...
 └── ...
 ```